vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/image.md

 ### Advanced

-You can pass an object to `imageMark` to config ID marks, available options are:
+You can pass an object to `imgMark` to config ID marks, available options are:

 ```ts
 interface ImageMarkOptions {